Blackburn Rovers F.C.: 1990s

 Following the Walker takeover Rovers finished 19th in the Second Division at the end of the 1990–91 season, but the new owner had made millions of pounds available to spend on new players and appointed Kenny Dalglish as manager in October 1991.
 Rovers secured promotion to the new FA Premier League at the end of 1991–92 season as play-off winners, ending 26 years outside the top flight.

 Rovers made headlines in the summer of 1992 by paying an English record fee of £3.5million for the 22-year-old Southampton and England centre forward Alan Shearer.
 After finishing fourth in 1992–93 and runners-up in 1993–94, they went on to win the Premier League title in 1994–95.
-The title chase went down to the last game of the season, but despite Rovers losing to Liverpool they edged out rivals Manchester United to win the championship.
+The title chase went down to the last game of the season, but despite Rovers losing to Liverpool at Anfield they edged out rivals Manchester United to win the championship.

 Kenny Dalglish moved upstairs to the position of Director of Football at the end of the Premier League winning season, and handed over the reins to his assistant Ray Harford.
 Blackburn Rovers made a poor start to the 1995–96 season, and found themselves in the bottom half for most of the first half of the season.
 Rovers also struggled in the Champions League and finished bottom of their group with just four points.

 A poor start to the 1996–97 Premier League campaign saw Harford resign in late October with the club bottom of the division, having failed to win any of their first ten games.
 Relegation looked a real possibility, just two seasons after winning the league.
 After an abortive attempt to bring in Sven-Göran Eriksson as manager, long-serving coach Tony Parkes took over as manager for the rest of the campaign, narrowly steering the side to survival.
 That summer, the manager's job was taken by Roy Hodgson, who joined the club from Internazionale.
 UEFA Cup football was secured with a 6th-place finish.
 Rovers made a poor start to the 1998–99 campaign and Hodgson was sacked in December less than an hour after a 2–0 home defeat by bottom side Southampton, a result that locked Rovers in the relegation zone.
 He was replaced as manager by Brian Kidd.
 Kidd failed to save Rovers from relegation.